MetRXlab/GTEx_SNP_prioritization/README.md

+## GTEx SNP Prioritization

+This folder contains the workflow for GTEx eQTL SNP prioritization, including variant filtering, allele alignment, PLINK2 LD clumping, and Sankey visualization.
+The analysis identifies independent regulatory variants and evaluates their tissue-specific gene expression effects using GTEx data.

-# GTEx eQTL Analysis Pipeline
+## GTEx eQTL Analysis Pipeline

 This repository contains the workflow used to retrieve, select, and characterize GTEx v8 eQTL variants for candidate genes **CALCA, CALCB, and CALCRL**.